 We all have a certain image or preference as to what we’d like in terms of aesthetics, which normally also includes the color of the finish.
 Although both metal and wooden versions can be painted to virtually any color after purchase, (or before going on sale) the most common colors for metal are the standard black, white, and gray.
 Likewise, the wooden types are also commonly found in white, but are most widely available in walnut, oak, pine, cappuccino, and espresso finishes.

 Can It Split Into Two?

-You may have already read about twin over twin, full over full etc, and provided you know the standard US bed sizes, this knowledge should be suffice.
+You may have already read about twin-over-twin, full-over-full, etc., and provided you know the standard US bed sizes, this knowledge should suffice.
 However, although the standard sizes are normally adopted in width and length, the added variable of height is an important one.
 Be sure to check the full dimensions to ensure your room can accommodate.
-Not only height, but when it comes to added extras like stairs or storage, these too can add length which can take up more space than one might expect.
+Not only height but when it comes to added extras like stairs or storage, these too can add length which can take up more space than one might expect.

 Almost every type of bunk bed will require assembly.
 These, like traditional beds, are too big to come pre-assembled into the home.
 Some big companies will offer a white glove service, meaning they will potentially take away your old bed, and fit in the new one (for a charge of course).
 However, if there is someone handy with a set of tools in the house, it can easily be done.

 Whether it’s for a growing family, children or adults, a bunk bed can be a fun and exciting addition to a bedroom.
 In previous times, they may have been bland in design and somewhat of an eyesore, but nowadays there are beautiful designs that fit into almost any room or decor.
 Perhaps you need a futon bunk bed or one with a desk?
 As you can see from our reviews, there are plenty of types you could be sleeping on.